111: Footies #5: The Challenging Mr Odey

 was

 the kind of person who'd feature in the Sunday Times rich list quite regularly.
+Right.

-And I mean, I think you said in the FT story that he was worth about 800 million pounds.
+And I mean I think you said in the FT story that he was worth about 800 million pounds.

 Is that approximately right?

-It's yo-yoed,
+It's yo-yoed

 because

+he also had a reputation for being a risk-taker.
 So he'd make these massive bets, and sometimes that won him, as Paul says, a huge amount of money.

 Other times it had pretty devastating losses.

 It started in a really, a really roundabout way.
+So

-it was September 2022 that the Times ran a brief news piece about Chris Binodi hosting Quasi Quarteng for lunch at Odi's house in Chelsea.
+that The Times ran a brief news piece about Chris Binodi hosting Quasi Quarteng for lunch at Odi's house in Chelsea.
+So a private lunch.

-a huge fund manager and the then business secretary who at that point everyone thought would be the chancellor under listras.
+a huge fund manager and the then business secretary who at that point everyone thought would be the chancellor under Listras.

+So that seemed like a story, but but a very different kind of story.
 So a story about influencing government policy or getting inside information on government policy.

 And that was the kind of job as a reporter.